favour79/alx-low_level_programming-1/0x03-debugging/README.md

 Fix the code in 2-largest_number.c so that it correctly prints out the largest of three numbers, no matter the case.

 Line count will not be checked for this task.

-Leap year mandatory This program converts a date to the day of year and determines how many days are left in the year, taking leap year into consideration.
-Footer
-© 2022 GitHub, Inc.
-Footer navigation
-Terms
-Privacy
-Security
-Status
-Docs
-Contact GitHub
-Pricing
-API